What Are the Subfields of Psychology?

 Earning a bachelor’s in sports psychology is a great place to start if you intend to become a sports psychologist.
-This will teach you fundamental skills surrounding performance and mental health and will serve as the initial step for those who want to pursue a high-level career in this field.
+This degree program will teach you fundamental skills surrounding performance and mental health and will serve as the initial step for those who want to pursue a career in this field.

-Forensic psychologists do play a vital role in the criminal justice system.
+Forensic psychologists play a vital role in the criminal justice system.
 Some common functions performed by these professionals include:3

-- Giving sentencing recommendations and competency evaluations
+- Providing sentencing recommendations and competency evaluations

-- Providing testimony as an expert witness
+- Giving testimony as an expert witness

 - Performing child custody evaluations